 Fortune magazine reports that Google vice president Marissa Mayer publicly stated that Google News –an aggregator that contains no advertising– draws in approximately $100 million in revenue from paid searches that get funneled through the site.
+You can check Melbourne weekly eastern for any kind of business updates.
 Fortune opines:

 “It’s not all about the search engine itself.
 Google is happy to build popular products that don’t make any money on their own but tie users into a broader Google ecosystem.”

 The Valleywag tech blog says this particular insight paves the way for media organizations to sue Google News for making use of third-party content.
 Valleywag says:

 What neither Mayer nor Fortt explained: The real reason why Google doesn’t put ads on Google News.
 That’s because it fears lawsuits from the media organizations / (It’s already lost a court case brought by a newspaper group in Belgium).
 By not running ads on Google News, Google lawyers could argue it’s not profiting from their work.

 Journo blogger Lucas Grindley (hat tip to him for the link) says this revelation is yet another reason why Google is indeed directly competing with media organizations.
 Grindley writes, “As profits shrink and newspapers look for a scapegoat, someone is going to sue that woman.”
 You can find more updates at cheapmotorhomes.